Every AFOQT Subtest Strategy You Need to Know

 Table Reading: Speed and Accuracy

 With 40 questions in only 7 minutes, Table Reading is the fastest-paced subtest.
-You’ll view tables with row and column values and must quickly find the value at specific intersections.
+You’ll view tables with row and column values and must quickly find values at specific intersections.

 Technique Development

-Finger Tracking: Use your fingers (or on computer-based tests, your eyes) to trace along rows and columns simultaneously.
+Finger Tracking: Use your fingers to trace along rows and columns simultaneously.
 Meet at the intersection.
 This prevents row/column confusion.

 Pattern Recognition: Notice how tables are organized.
 Values may increase in regular increments.
-Understanding the pattern helps verify your answer.
+Understanding patterns helps verify answers.

 Speed Practice: This is entirely a speed skill.
-Practice with increasingly difficult tables until you can find intersections in seconds without conscious thought.
+Practice with increasingly difficult tables until you can find intersections in seconds.

 Instrument Comprehension: Reading the Cockpit

-This 5-minute, 25-question subtest shows aircraft instruments and asks you to determine the aircraft’s attitude and heading.
-It’s essential for pilot candidates and contributes to multiple composite scores.
+Probably should have led with this section, honestly—it’s essential for pilot candidates.
+This 5-minute, 25-question subtest shows aircraft instruments and asks you to determine attitude and heading.

 Key Instruments

-Attitude Indicator (Artificial Horizon): Shows aircraft pitch (nose up/down) and bank (wings level/tilted).
-The brown portion represents ground, blue represents sky.
-When the aircraft banks right, the horizon line tilts left relative to the aircraft symbol.
+Attitude Indicator (Artificial Horizon): Shows pitch (nose up/down) and bank (wings level/tilted).
+Brown represents ground, blue represents sky.
+When banking right, the horizon line tilts left relative to the aircraft symbol.

-Heading Indicator: Shows compass direction the aircraft is flying.
-Read the number at the top of the indicator for current heading.
+Heading Indicator: Shows compass direction.
+Read the number at the top for current heading.

 Altimeter: Shows altitude above sea level.
 Multiple hands indicate thousands and hundreds of feet.